 Small gaming room ideas typically involve clever space optimisation as the technology usually takes up a fair bit of space on its own.
 For example, you can easily save space by having a narrow desk, as a large expanse is not really needed when playing computer games.

-Again, for your more anti-tech gaming station, style it with lush plants and add in rustic timber or even a mid-century style office chair, to give a sense of maturity and elegance.
-A space like this easily doubles as a home office, too.
+Again, for your more anti-tech gaming station, style it with lush plants and add in rustic timber.
+Even a mid-century style office chair, to give a sense of maturity and elegance.
+This is a great idea if your gaming space doubles as a home office, too.

-This one’s for the younger gamers, for those who are still happy playing educational games on a laptop, or for those who maybe just don’t love a lot of flickering neon all around them.
-A timber desk and stool keep the gamer more grounded and connected to nature, and the aesthetic works well if the laptop station is intended to blend into a more organic décor style.
+Have younger gamers, who are still happy playing educational games on a laptop?
+Or perhaps you just don’t love a lot of flickering neon all around you.
+A timber desk and stool keep the gamer more grounded and connected to nature.
+And the aesthetic works well if the laptop station is intended to blend into a more organic décor style.

-A contemporary living room with lots of modern technology can perform well as a gaming room too, since much of the equipment can be shared between traditional media use and gaming.
+A contemporary living room with lots of modern technology can perform well as a gaming room too.
+Much of the equipment can be shared between traditional media use and gaming.
 Big screens can double as gaming monitors and surround sound speaker systems can pump out audio for whatever device or console you wish to use.
-How comfy does this modular sofa look?
-It’s perfect for social gaming sessions.
+A comfy modular sofa is perfect for social gaming sessions.

-Give players a chance to get up and stretch their legs with a game of pool or table tennis—combining your computer or video gaming room with traditional family games means the whole family can get together to play, rather than have your X-Box players off playing solo in their rooms.
+Give players a chance to get up and stretch their legs with a game of pool or table tennis.
+Combining your computer or video gaming room with traditional family games means the whole family can get together to play.
+This may be preferable rather than have your X-Box players off playing solo in their rooms.
 A mix of L-shaped floor chairs and bean bags (don’t forget one for Fido) ensures the space is super comfy.

 Gaming rooms need storage space, that’s a given.
 But rather than clutter up all the walls, why not store everything in one floor-to-ceiling cabinet or set of bookshelves?
 Games, consoles, controllers and other gaming essentials can all be easily retrieved from open shelving, and easily returned.
 Consider custom shelving to ensure you have the exact configuration for your needs.

-Choosing a gaming chair that complements your existing living room furniture will help it blend in, especially if you pick one that could pass for an ordinary armchair when not being used for game playing.
+And choosing a gaming chair that complements your existing living room furniture will help it blend in.
+Especially if you pick one that could pass for an ordinary armchair when not being used for game playing.

 A gaming room doesn’t have to look like a “gaming room”.
-It could also simply be styled in your favourite decorating style, for example if you love a rustic industrial look like this, then decorate with plenty of timber and metal.
-Add some industrial style light fittings, expose your timber beams, and render a concrete wall.
+It could also simply be styled in your favourite decorating style.
+For example, if you love a rustic industrial look, then decorate with plenty of timber and metal.
+Add some industrial-style light fittings, expose timber beams or brickwork, or render a concrete wall.
 As long as you have the tech you need, and somewhere comfy to sit, it doesn’t have to conform to anyone else’s idea of a gamer setup.

 When your living room will also serve as a combined media and gaming room, apart from a large screen you’ll also need to find permanent spots for the gaming consoles and all their peripherals.
-Here, a surround sound system is built into the wall, while cables and devices are concealed within custom cabinetry.
+You can build a surround sound system into the wall, while cables and devices can be concealed within custom cabinetry.
 Find an expert to help configure the best arrangement for your home theatre or media room.

 If you have gamers of different ages, they probably all want to play different games.
 And if you prefer they don’t play games in their bedrooms, setting up a dedicated gaming zone is the way to go.
-The solution is to house them all in the same space but with their own, individual gaming stations with their own consoles, screens, headphones and individual sofa chairs.
+The solution is to house them all in the same space but with their own, individual gaming stations.
+These could have their own consoles, screens, headphones, and individual sofa chairs.

 For a more relaxed living room gaming setup, a pale neutral colour scheme gives everything a fresh, clean backdrop.
 A backlit screen adds drama to the gaming experience and when there’s no screens on, the room can revert back to being a general, cosy living space.
 An oversized, super comfy sofa is a must!

-So there you have 35 gaming room ideas that span a range of aesthetic styles, from the flashy, high tech gaming suites to the simpler, almost anti-tech tech spaces.
-Don’t forget, once you’ve got your gaming room setup figured out, you can always find someone to help you with the assembly, whether that’s your desk, chair or perhaps some reimagined office furniture.
+So there you have 25 gaming room ideas that span a range of aesthetic styles, from the flashy, high tech gaming suites to the simpler, almost anti-tech tech spaces.
+Don’t forget, once you’ve got your gaming room setup figured out, you can always find someone to help you with the assembly,.
+Whether that’s your desk, chair, or perhaps some reimagined office furniture.
 So which of these gaming room ideas appeal to you the most?
 Drop me a comment below!